 A student who achieves a semester grade point average of 3.50-3.99 for 12 or more hours during a semester is eligible for the full-time Vice President’s List that semester.
 Students who earn a perfect 4.00 average for the semester will be named to the full-time President’s List.
 Students completing a minimum of six and a maximum of 11 semester hours in any term and who achieve a grade point average of 3.50-3.99 will be named to the part-time Vice President’s List or, with a semester grade point average of 4.00, to the part-time President’s List.
 Credit hours and grades in developmental courses are not included in calculations determining eligibility for the President’s or Vice President’s List.

-LLCC must give all pregnant or parenting students the same access to school programs and educational opportunities as any other student, and LLCC does not exclude a student from participating in any part of an education program.
+LLCC must give all pregnant students the same access to school programs and educational opportunities as any other student, and LLCC does not exclude a student from participating in any part of an education program.

 See Library for information on printing at LLCC.